Oliver Smedley

-Major William Oliver Smedley MC (19 February 1911 – 16 November 1989) was an English businessman involved in classical liberal politics and pirate radio.
+William Oliver Smedley MC (19 February 1911 – 16 November 1989) was an English businessman involved in classical liberal politics and pirate radio.
+He was a founder of the Institute of Economic Affairs amongst other campaign groups and think tanks.

+In 1966, he killed Reginald Calvert, in what was judged to be an act of self-defence.

-Early life
+Early life and World War II

-Smedley was born in Godstone, Surrey, on 19 February 1911, the son of William Herbert and Olivia Kate Smedley.
+Smedley was born in Lingfield, Surrey on 19 February 1911, the son of William Herbert and Olivia Kate Smedley.
 His father was a director of the Gramophone Company.

-Military
+He attended Monkton Combe School near Bath, Somerset from 1921 to 1927, afterwards qualifying as an accountant.
+He played rugby for Richmond RFC during the 1930s.

-Smedley enlisted on 17 April 1939 in the Royal Artillery and was commissioned in April 1940.
-He served in Iraq, North Africa, Sicily and Italy before D-Day.
-He won the Military Cross in December 1944 for his actions on 11 July 1944 at Audrieu in the battle for Normandy.
-He became a paratrooper and participated in Operation Market Garden.
+Smedley enlisted in the Royal Artillery on 17 April 1939 and was commissioned in April 1940.
+He served in Iraq, North Africa, Sicily, and Italy before D-Day.
+He also became a paratrooper and participated in Operation Market Garden.
+Smedley won the Military Cross in December 1944 for his actions on 11 July 1944 at Audrieu in the battle for Normandy.

-Politics and economics
+Political career

 Smedley described himself as an "uncompromising free-trader and libertarian".
-In opposition to Clement Attlee's Agriculture Act 1947, Smedley helped to found, and become Secretary of, the Farmers' and Smallholders' Association in 1947.
-Its first President was the Conservative MP Waldron Smithers.

-In 1952 Smedley resigned from his job as a chartered accountant and campaigned for economic liberalism from his office in EC2.
+In opposition to Clement Attlee's Agriculture Act 1947, Smedley helped to found, and become secretary of, the Farmers' and Smallholders' Association in 1947.
+Its first president was the Conservative Party MP Waldron Smithers.
+In 1952, Smedley resigned from his job as a chartered accountant and campaigned for economic liberalism from his office in EC2.
 S. W. Alexander, editor of the City Press, used the newspaper to publicise Smedley's campaigns.
 Smedley later described himself and Alexander as "the only active free-traders left in England in the 1950s".

-His main campaigning organisation was the Cheap Food League which was against all types of protection and subsidy in agriculture, especially marketing boards.
-During a potato shortage in 1955, Smedley said: "The NFU statement confirms my view that the union leaders care not whether the people starve, provided the potato growers are permanently protected from the cold wind of overseas competition.
-Such callous irresponsibility has been unknown in the land since the days of the Corn Laws".
+Smedley's main campaigning organisation was the Cheap Food League, which was against all types of protection and subsidy in agriculture, especially marketing boards.
+During a potato shortage in 1955, he said: "The NFU statement confirms my view that the union leaders care not whether the people starve, provided the potato growers are permanently protected from the cold wind of overseas competition.
+Such callous irresponsibility has been unknown in the land since the days of the Corn Laws."

-In a protest against high taxation he founded the Council for the Reduction of Taxation in 1954.
-Then in 1955, whilst a member of the Society of Individualists, Smedley met Antony Fisher and together they founded a new research institute to propagate economic liberalism, called, on Smedley's suggestion, the Institute of Economic Affairs.
-However, Fisher and Ralph Harris (director of the IEA) were concerned with Smedley's links with the Liberal Party and in 1959 Harris moved the IEA's office from Smedley's EC2 office to Hobart Place.
+In a protest against high taxation, Smedley founded the Council for the Reduction of Taxation in 1954.
+In 1955, whilst a member of the Society of Individualists, Smedley met Antony Fisher and together, following Friedrich Hayek's advice, they founded a new research institute to propagate neoliberal ideas.
+On Smedley's suggestion, it was named the Institute of Economic Affairs (IEA).
+Fisher and Ralph Harris (director of the IEA) were concerned with Smedley's links with the Liberal Party, and Harris moved the IEA's office from Smedley's EC2 office to Hobart Place in 1959.